alipannu12121/icp/intl.en-US/ICP Filing Basics/Basics of ICP registration.md

 |Personal registration|Required materials:-   Identification card
 -   Checklist of Authenticity of Website Information for ICP Registration

-Other materials:Other supporting materials that are required according to the ICP registration regulations of the local administrations such as domain certificates Follow the instructions on your registration page and upload the corresponding materials.
+Other materials:Other supporting materials that are required according to the ICP registration regulations of the local administrations such as domain certificates.
+Follow the instructions on your registration page and upload the corresponding materials.

 |
 |Organizational registration|Required materials:-   Organization registration documents